Docs › Examples › Basics

 mapshaper big.geojson -o ndjson big.ndjson

 Newline-delimited JSON is friendlier to line-oriented tools like jq, BigQuery, and DuckDB.
 One Feature per line, no enclosing FeatureCollection.
+This is mainly a CLI workflow.

 Split a layer into multiple files